SAP/ui5-tooling/docs/updates/migrate-v3.md

 # Migrate to v3

 !!! warning
-    UI5 Tooling v3 is currently in development.
-Further breaking changes are expected.
+    **UI5 Tooling v3 is currently in development.** Further breaking changes are expected.
-    The latest development version can be installed via `npm i -D @ui5/cli@next`
+    The latest development version can be installed via `npm i --save-dev @ui5/cli@next`

-## Node.js and npm version support
+## Node.js and npm Version Support

-Only Node.js v16.13.2 and npm v8 or higher are supported.
+**Only Node.js v16.13.2 and npm v8 or higher are supported.**
 Support for older Node.js and npm releases has been dropped.

-## Specification Versions support
+## Specification Versions Support

-Going forward, only Specification Versions 2.0 and higher are supported.
+Going forward, **only projects with Specification Versions 2.0 and higher are supported.**

-In case a legacy specification version is detected, an automatic migration is attempted.
+In case a legacy specification version is detected, **an automatic migration is attempted.**
-So your old projects might still work, unless they have non-standard configuration in their ui5.yaml.
+This means your old projects might still work.
+Unless they have non-standard configuration in their ui5.yaml.

 ## Changes to @ui5/project and @ui5/builder APIs